Sazid60/Mongodb-Aggregation-And-Indexing/Readme.md

 ]);
 ```

+## Most Common Operators Of Mongodb Aggregation

+- $project: Reshapes each document in the stream, e.g., by adding new fields or removing existing fields.
+For each input document, output one document.
+- $match: Filters the document stream to allow only matching documents to pass unmodified into the next pipeline stage.
+For each
+  input document, the output is either one document (a match) or zero document (no match).
+- $group: Groups input documents by a specified identifier expression and apply the accumulator expression(s), if specified, to each group. $group consumes all input documents and outputs one document per each distinct group.
+The output documents only contain the identifier field (group id) and, if specified, accumulated fields.
+- $sort: Reorders the document stream by a specified sort key.
+The documents are unmodified, except for the order of the documents.
+For each input document, the output will be one document.
+- $skip : Skips the first n documents where n is the specified skip number and passes the remaining documents unmodified to the pipeline.
+For each input document, the output is either zero document (for the first n documents) or one document (after the first n documents).
+- $limit : Passes the first n documents unmodified to the pipeline where n is the specified limit.
+For each input document, the output is either one document (for the first n documents) or zero document (after the first n documents).
+- $unwind : Breaks an array field from the input documents and outputs one document for each element.
+Each output document will have the same field, but the array field is replaced by an element value per document.
+For each input document, outputs n documents where n is the number of array elements and can be zero for an empty array.

 ## Module-2 : $match , $project aggregation stage

 #### $match

 - It allow to choose just those documents from a collection that we ant to work with.
 It does this by filtering out those that do not follow our requirement
+- It will match the desired document and give us the filtered out data.

 #### $project